php-etl/documentation/content/getting-started/execution/_index.en.md

 docker run --rm -ti foo/satellite-name:latest
 ```

-This command will run your satellite service located in a Docker image.
-The execution of your service may take several minutes,
+This command will run your satellite service you have previously built as a Docker image you named `foo/satellite-name:latest`.
-so please wait until the execution is completed.